krmboya/ssitegen/README.md

 - templates - directory containing templates for common parts of the html pages
 - content - directory containing the actual blog entry/page as markdown files

-### Generating a site
+Change the following in `settings` according to your preferences:

+- blog_title
+- blog_description
+- blog_image (this should be a link to a publicly accessible image stored somewhere on the web e.g. gravatar)

+Put something descriptive in your about page: `content/pages/about.md`

+The directory `content/entries` contains your blog entries.
+Any files that end with `.md` here will be converted to html entries.
+Use `sample_entry.md.draft` as a template for new entries. `first_entry.md` has been provided as an example.

-Running the command `ssitegen` while inside the directory created above will create a new directory named `output`.
+Running the command `ssitegen` while directly inside the `mysite` created above will create a new directory named `output`.
 This directory contains all the necessary files needed to serve the website, i.e.

 - index.html - the site's landing page
 - static - contains the site's static assets